 - courses offered by other divisions taken by Arts & Science students (except eligible courses offered by the John H. Daniels Faculty of Architecture, Landscape and Design, UTM and UTSC)

-- courses where an individual student works on independent study or individual research supervised by a professor; First Year Seminars (199s); Research Opportunity Program (299s); Research Excursions (399s); Foundational Year Program courses (College Ones, Munk One); Rotman Commerce (RSM) courses; field courses; courses evaluated on Pass/Fail basis
+- courses where an individual student works on independent study or individual research supervised by a professor; First Year Seminars (199s); Research Opportunity Program (299s); Research Excursions (399s); Foundational Year Program courses (College Ones, Munk One); Rotman Commerce (RSM) courses; field courses; courses evaluated on Pass/Fail basis.
+Other approved exceptions will be noted in the course description in the Academic Calendar.

 Note to graduating students: The CR/NCR option is only open to degree students.
 Once students have graduated, they become non-degree students and may not complete courses on a CR/NCR basis, even if they enrolled in the course before their graduation.
 This means if a student is graduating in June and they select a summer course as CR/NCR or if a student is graduating in November and they enrol in a fall or winter course as CR/NCR, the CR/NCR option will be removed and a percentage grade will appear on the student’s record.